STATE FARM NEIGHBORHOOD ASSIST® OFFICIAL RULES NO PURCHASE NECESSARY. A PURCHASE DOES NOT INCREASE YOUR CHANCES OF WINNING.

 Withdrawing Submissions.
 Submitters and/or administrator organizations may withdraw their name and submission from consideration at any time by sending an email to firstname.lastname@example.org, requesting the withdrawal.

 Repeat Winners.
-In the interest of fairness and accessibility and to align with the State Farm Youth Advisory Board's Service-Learning Grant Program, returning grantees cannot win more than two consecutive years in a row.
+In the interest of fairness and accessibility and to align with the State Farm Grant Program, returning grantees cannot win more than two consecutive years in a row.
 All past recipients of either a State Farm Cause an Effect or State Farm Neighborhood Assist grant are eligible to apply again for the Program as long as they have not won in more than two consecutive years.
 This is to be judged by the non-profit organization receiving the grant monies as opposed to any specific limit on the individual submitting the Cause.
 Once a non-profit organization has won two years in a row, they will not be eligible for the following year of the Program.
-For past recipients of either Cause and Effect or Neighborhood Assist Grants, the two year limit is effective immediately, and will not be considered by the State Farm Youth Advisory Board for selection in the event that the sponsoring non-profit organization applies for the Program.
+For past recipients of either Cause an Effect or Neighborhood Assist Grants, the two-year limit is effective immediately, and will not be considered by the State Farm Review Committee for selection in the event that the sponsoring non-profit organization applies for the Program.

-The State Farm Youth Advisory Board will review and score the submissions once the 2,000 submission cap has been met or the submission period has ended, whichever comes first.
-Based on publicly available criteria, the Youth Advisory Board will select their top 250 Causes, 200 of which will go onto the State Farm Neighborhood Assist Website for public voting.
-Sponsor will reduce the number from 250 to 200 using the same criteria as the Youth Advisory Board.
-Three Youth Advisory Board members will read and review each Cause submitted, and the scores will be averaged together to obtain a total score.
+The State Farm Review Committee will review and score the submissions once the 2,000 submission cap has been met or the submission period has ended, whichever comes first.
+Based on publicly available criteria, the State Farm Review Committee will select their top 250 Causes, 200 of which will go onto the State Farm Neighborhood Assist Website for public voting.
+Sponsor will reduce the number from 250 to 200 using the same criteria.
+Each cause submitted will be read and reviewed by at least three members of the State Farm Review Committee, and the scores will be averaged together to obtain a total score.

-The Youth Advisory Board will score grants based ONLY on the three questions below.
+The State Farm Review Committee will score grants based ONLY on the three questions below.
 No entry will be discriminated against based on the answering of any of the other questions in the application.
-The image submitted with the entry will not be made available to the Youth Advisory Board members during their scoring.
+The image submitted with the entry will not be made available to the State Farm Review Committee during their scoring.
 No entry will be discriminated against on the basis of ethnicity, age, location, or any other determinant factor than the answer from the questions below.

-The Youth Advisory Board has created the below rubric for scoring Each of these questions will be scored with equal weighting on a 7 point scale, to determine a complete perfect score of 21.
+The State Farm Review Committee will use the below rubric for scoring.
+Each of these questions will be scored with equal weighting on a 7-point scale, to determine a complete perfect score of 21.

 How much does your "Cause" focus on an unmet need in this community?